AjayNagarajM23/Speech-Emotion-Detection-using-Deep-Learning/README.md

 - [Keras](https://keras.io/) - The high-level neural network API used
 - [Matplotlib](https://matplotlib.org/) - The data visualization library used

+### Datasets

+This project uses the following datasets:

+- RAVEDESS: The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) is a dataset containing speech and song recordings of actors expressing different emotions.

+- SAVEE: The Surrey Audio-Visual Expressed Emotion (SAVEE) dataset is a collection of audio recordings of actors expressing different emotions.

+- CREMA-D: The CREMA-D dataset is a collection of audio recordings of actors expressing different emotions, as well as corresponding annotations of facial expressions and other contextual information.

+- TESS: The Toronto Emotional Speech Set (TESS) is a dataset containing audio recordings of actors expressing different emotions.

 ## Authors

 - [Ajay Nagaraj M](https://github.com/AjayNagarajM23)